New Orleans Gold

 The New Orleans Gold (stylized as NOLA Gold) were an American professional rugby union team based in the New Orleans metropolitan area that competed in Major League Rugby (MLR).
 The team was founded in 2017.
 Since January 2020, French rugby power ASM Clermont Auvergne has owned a minority stake in the team.
-The team withdrew from competition at the end of the 2025 Major League Rugby season.
+The team withdrew from competition at the end of the 2025 Major League Rugby season, though a report by The Guardian suggested the Gold could rejoin the league at a later time.

 Home field

 Gold Mine on Airline

 The team played at the Gold Mine on Airline, also known as the Shrine on Airline and was previously Zephyr Field, in Metairie, Louisiana, on the East Bank of the New Orleans metropolitan area.

 Joe Zimmerman Stadium

-For the first two seasons of Major League Rugby in 2018 and 2019, the team played at Joe Zimmerman Stadium at Archbishop Shaw High School under the branding of Gold Stadium.
+For the first two seasons of Major League Rugby in 2018 and 2019, the team played at Joe Zimmerman Stadium under the branding of Gold Stadium.
 The natural turf field with grandstand seating for up to 3,000 people is located on the West Bank at Marrero, Louisiana.